bartbutenaers/node-red-contrib-ui-svg/README.md

       "fill": "red",
       "stroke": "black"
    ],
+   "textContent": "my content"
 }
 ```
 Some remarks about the input message:
 + A `parentElementId` property can be specified, if the new element should be a child of the specified parent element.
 If not available, the new element will be added directly under the root SVG element.
 + A `parentSelector` property can be specified, if an instance of this element should be added to all the parent elements that match the CSS selector.
-This way you can add multiple elements via a single command.
-Note that it is not allowed then to specifiy an elementId property, since only one element is allowed to have the same id.
+This way you can create multiple elements at once via a single command.
+Note that it is not allowed in that case to specify an elementId property, since only one element is allowed to have the same id.
 + When an element with the same `elementId` already exists, then that existing element will be *replaced* by this new element!

-When the *"Events"* tabsheet contains a CSS selector that matches this new element, then this new element gets those event handlers automatically.
+When the *"Events"* tabsheet contains a CSS selector that matches this new element, then this new element automatically gets those event handlers.

 ### Remove elements via msg
 In some uses cases it is required to remove SVG elements dynamically, which can be achieved via input messages: